MetaMask/action-npm-publish/README.md

 ## Description

 GitHub action to publish an npm module with a provided `npm-token`.
+If the `npm-token` is omitted the action will perform a dry run npm publish by default.

 ## Usage